 Feel like it’s getting tougher to find Colorado car insurance that’s actually affordable?
 You’re not alone — premiums really are more expensive now (we’ll explain why in a minute).
-We’ll walk you through Colorado’s insurance requirements and ways to get a cheaper policy.
+We’ll walk you through Colorado’s insurance requirements and ways to get a cheaper coverage policy.

-What are Colorado’s auto insurance requirements?
+What are Colorado’s Auto Insurance Requirements?

 Some states just want you to have the bare minimum in auto insurance, but Colorado’s different: It requires drivers to carry a little extra coverage.
 If you’re a Colorado driver, you’ll need: